learn-academy-2021-delta/treasure-hunt-sjproctor/README.md

   - create a handleGamePlay method to act as a functional prop
   - passed the handleGamePlay to Square
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+  - branch: tree-emoji
+  - destructured board out of state
+  - updated the particular value to a tree emoji
+  - emoji keyboard: control + command + spacebar
+  - setState after manipulating the array
 - As a user, if I select the winning square the question mark will become a treasure emoji.
 - As a user, if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.